chenshuxiao/semantic-compression/README.md

 We would like to, firstly, **find a way of compressing the *h*-by-*w*-by-*n* intermediate probability distribution matrix thus a reduction in the data size**, and secondly, **reform the matrix into a Bayesian fusion-friendly data structure to accelerate the semantic registration thus an increase in the speed of computation**.

+## Solutions

+1. Embedding to combine multiple classes in a distribution vector by clustering and remapping them into a low-dimensional space.
+2. [Superpixel](https://medium.com/@darshita1405/superpixels-and-slic-6b2d8a6e4f08) to combine multiple pixels of similar distribution vectors to reduce the mount of pixels.
+3. Compress across a series of probability distribution matrices.
+Similar to video compression.
+See [H.264](https://en.wikipedia.org/wiki/Advanced_Video_Coding) and [compression picture types](https://en.wikipedia.org/wiki/Video_compression_picture_types#Bi-directional_predicted_frames/slices_(B-frames/slices)).
+4. Extent our reach back to the pixel-wise semantic segmentation neural network itself.
+Anything inside the neural network is valuable to the compression?
+In this way, we no longer treat the network as a black box.